Application Guide

 Where to Place Carbon in Your Filter

-Activated carbon should go after mechanical filtration and before (or alongside) biological media in your filter flow path:
+Activated carbon should go after mechanical filtration and before (or alongside) biological media in your filter flow path.
+For more on how carbon fits into a complete filter setup, see our guide to granular activated carbon filters:

 Filter Flow Order: